by G. Jack

-Hot Hero Sandwich was created by the executive producers Bruce and Carole Hart, who previously worked on Sesame Street and Marlo Thomas’ award-winning TV special and album, Free To Be . . .
+Sandwich was created by the executive producers Bruce and Carole Hart, two of the original producers for Sesame Street who also produced Marlo Thomas’ award-winning TV special and album, Free To Be . . .
 You and Me.

 - Vicky Dawson